ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 There also may be very rare situations on my part, whether due to university closures, personal concerns (including emergencies), or academic commitments, in which I have to switch our course to remote format — if that should happen, the remote class will not count toward anyone’s remote attendance limit.

-WEDNESDAY TUTORIAL MEETINGS: PERMANENT REMOTE ATTENDANCE OPTION
+TUTORIAL MEETINGS ONLY: PERMANENT REMOTE ATTENDANCE OPTION

 Required Texts